jacobvasquez92/jacobvasquez92/README.md

-# <a href="https://www.linkedin.com/in/jacob-vasquez-b46056257/">Jacob Vasquez</a>'s IT and Cybersecurity Project Portfolio 🔐
+# <a href="https://www.linkedin.com/in/jacob-vasquez-b46056257/">Jacob Vasquez</a>'s IT and Cybersecurity Project

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+---

+**Driven by a passion for cybersecurity and a relentless curiosity for solving complex challenges, I thrive in hands-on projects that dive deep into threat detection, vulnerability management, and security operations.
+As an experienced professional, business owner, and leader, I bring both technical depth and strategic vision to the table.
+My work reflects a commitment to strengthening security frameworks while continuously evolving with the industry.
+With a long-term goal of ethical hacking, I’m excited to contribute meaningfully to the cybersecurity landscape and help organizations stay one step ahead.**

+---

 ## ⚠️ Vulnerability Management Projects